Actipro/WPF-Controls/Documentation/topics/ribbon/controls/interactive/splitbutton.md

 ## Managing the Checked State

 This control is designed to use the WPF command model to maintain the checked state of the control.
-By default a [CheckableCommandParameter](xref:@ActiproUIRoot.Controls.Ribbon.Input.CheckableCommandParameter) is assigned as the `CommandParameter` of the control.
+By default, a [CheckableCommandParameter](xref:@ActiproUIRoot.Controls.Ribbon.Input.CheckableCommandParameter) is assigned as the `CommandParameter` of the control.

 See the [Command Model](../../command-model/index.md) topic for detailed information on using this command parameter to manage the checked state.